Did You Know That… Elvis Presley had migraines?

-When The New Era of True Migraine-specific Treatment Started
+The Start of a New Era of True Migraine-specific Treatment

-For those who suffer with migraine syndrome, the past 26 years have been a welcome period for medication development.
-It was in 1993 that Imitrex (sumatriptan), the first “triptan”, was launched in the U.S. For those who were not around at that time, compared with the ergots, opioids, propoxyphene (Darvon), and other medications used before that, Imitrex was like a miracle.
+For those who suffer with migraine syndrome, the past 26 years have been a welcome period.
+If you are younger than about 35, consider yourself lucky to have lived completely in the era of modern migraine medications.
+The explosion of medication development and enormous amount of new information and understanding of migraine has been unbelievable.
+It was in 1993 that Imitrex (sumatriptan), the first “triptan”, was launched in the U.S. Compared with the ergots, opioids (like meperidine/Demerol), propoxyphene (Darvon), and other medications used before that, Imitrex was like a miracle.
 Since then a whole cascade of triptans has been released and now generic versions of them are available.

-In addition to sumatriptan (Imitrex), the triptans are:
+The triptans, starting with sumatriptan, created a welcome revolution in treatment.
+In addition to the original triptan, sumatriptan (Imitrex), the triptans are:

 - rizatriptan (Maxalt)

 - naratriptan (Amerge) – slower onset, lasts longer in your body